The Best Time to Visit Japan with Kids: A Seasonal Family Guide (2025)

 Q: Where to celebrate Christmas in Japan with kids?

-A: Celebrate Christmas in Tokyo Disneyland for themed parades, in Osaka for winter illuminations at USJ, or in Yokohama’s Red Brick Warehouse for European-style Christmas markets.
-While Japan doesn’t observe Christmas as a holiday, the seasonal cheer is everywhere.
+A: Families can celebrate Christmas in Japan at Tokyo Disneyland for themed parades, Universal Studios Japan in Osaka for winter shows, or Yokohama’s Red Brick Warehouse for a European-style Christmas market.
+While Christmas is not a national holiday, the festive decorations and events create plenty of holiday magic for children.

 Q: What can families do in Japan during winter?